What Are the Warning Signs After Tummy Tuck Recovery?Body Plastic Surgery

 Why is my stomach not flat after the tummy tuck?

-If it's less than six months that you have got a tummy tuck, you should wait a bit longer for the swelling to go down.
+If you have a tummy tuck in less than six months, you should wait longer for the swelling to decrease.
 It takes almost a year for the actual results of the tummy tuck to appear.